 A slimmed-down version of the DynaTAC from the early 1990s

 cell phones on the internet Cell phone providers began to carry the Internet on their cellular networks in 1996.
-To access web content, cell phones use special programs known as mobile browsers.
-In the 1990s, there were two types of mobile browsers....those that accessed regular websites, and those that accessed specially-formatted websites written especially for mobile devices.
+Web-enabled phones used mobile browsers to access Web content.
+Some browsers could access regular websites, while others could only access specially-formatted websites written especially for mobile devices.

 regular websites: Depending on the browser, regular websites could be displayed in either text or full HTML format.
 The first cell phone to offer text-only web browsing was the Nokia Communicator 9000 in 1996.
 Full HTML browsing came along in 1997 on phones using the Hitchhiker mobile browser.